zioDocker/DockerDevelopmentOnMac/README.md

 Now there are three ways to use this repo:
 * Use only the *NFS* server to speed up the filesystem running `/nfs-staert.sh` script
 * Use *traefik* like reverse proxy for all your containers running `./traefik.sh` script
-* Use as Nfs server as traefik running `/dev-start.sh` script.

 ### NFS Configuration
-Now go in the folder **configuration/etc/exports** and add the path of the folders where your docker containers and related volumes will run.
+Now edit **configuration/etc/exports**, renaming the file *.example* and add the path of the folders where your docker containers and related volumes will run using NFS.

 ### NFS script